 The BOEM notice for the Gulf developments does not propose any project labor agreement requirements.

-Federal agency officials and those from state and local governments and tribes from Louisiana, Texas, Mississippi and Alabama will meet on June 15 to outline development plans, including leasing schedules.
+Federal agency officials and those from state and local governments and tribes from Louisiana, Texas, Mississippi and Alabama were set to meet to outline development plans, including leasing schedules.

 Studies: Wind Energy Feasible in Gulf